ctroth/merlin/docs/developer_guide.md

-# Developer Guide for Building Argus (Deep Dive)
+# Developer Guide for Building Merlin (Deep Dive)

-A comprehensive, step-by-step guide to designing, developing, testing, and deploying Argus Monitor.
+A comprehensive, step-by-step guide to designing, developing, testing, and deploying Merlin Monitor.
 This document provides detailed instructions, best practices, and code examples to help you build a robust, maintainable, and extensible system monitoring tool.

 ---